 Audit Components:

-- Vulnerability Scanning: Identify and address security weaknesses.
+- Vulnerability Scanning: Identify security weaknesses

 Backup Solutions for Your Website